 Congratulations to all our award recipients!

-Communications and Technology Officer
+By Jacob Chouinard, Communications & Technology Officer

 On Dec.
 14, 2018, CPCO staff members participated in a community outreach activity at the St. Felix Centre in Toronto, serving hot lunches to those in need and delivering food, clothing items and homemade Christmas cards.
 The guests were extremely appreciative of everything, brightening everyone’s day.

 Thank you to the St. Felix Centre staff for the opportunity to donate and serve in their Community Meals program and spread some love and Christmas cheer.
 Also, thank you to the students at St. Jean-Marie Vianney Catholic Elementary School and Father Clair Tipping School from Dufferin-Peel Catholic District School Board, for making the lovely decorations and cards.